Apple unveils new iPad Air in two sizes

 Apple unveiled a new iPad Air at its ‘Let Loose’ event on May 7th.

 As expected, the new iPad Air will come in a larger 13-inch size option along with the regular 11-inch size.
 Apple also confirmed that the new Air will sport its more powerful M2 chip.
 Additionally, like other iPads, the iPad Air will get a front-facing camera in landscape orientation.
+The Air’s selfie camera is a 12-megapixel ultrawide camera with support for Centre Stage.

+Around back, the Air sports a 12-megapixel wide camera with support for 4K video recording and 240fps slo-mo.
+Apple highlighed the tablet’s landscape stereo speakers with support for Spatial Audio.

-The new iPad Air comes in four colours, including a new blue and pink colour alongside white and black options.
+The new iPad Air comes in four colours, including a new blue and purple colour alongside white and black options.
+Additionally, the iPad Air supports Apple’s new Apple Pencil Pro accessory.

 All of our Apple ‘Let Loose’ iPad event content can be found here.